raspberrypilearning/c3-wolfram-magic-8-ball/en/step_1.md

 ---
 ### Hardware

-+ Either a desktop computer, laptop, or a Raspberry Pi
++ A computer: desktop, laptop, or a Raspberry Pi

 ### Software

-+ Wolfram Language
++ Wolfram Language — this is available for free on the Raspberry Pi as part of NOOBS
-+ This project can be completed in a web browser using [wolframcloud.com](http://lab.wolframcloud.com/app/).
-Log in, and click Create New Notebook.

 --- /collapse ---